-Updated in 2020!
 Finding the right gift for a backpacker is hard.
-Their load needs to be light, and they don’t want to carry around anything they don’t need.
+Our bags need to be light, and we don’t want to carry around anything we don’t need.
 But never fear, I’ve got your back!
-Here are 10 actually useful gifts for backpackers, as chosen by… an actual backpacker.
+Here are 10 actually useful gifts for backpackers, as chosen by… an actual backpacker!

-The problem backpackers have with stuff is, obviously, they have to carry all of that stuff on their back!
+The problem we backpackers have with stuff is, obviously, we have to carry all of said stuff on our backs!
 What starts as a loving memento suddenly turns into an Evil Lead Weight From Hell when you’re trudging around with your pack for too long in extreme heat.
 (Speaking from too much experience, as the backpacking daughter of a mother who thrives on Christmas gift giving.)

 - Saving backpackers from being weighed down with useless stuff